anoopkcn/obsidian-reference-map/README.md

 - `URL:<url>` - URL from sites, e.g. `URL:https://arxiv.org/abs/2106.15928v1`

 ## Dynamic Reference List
-The reference Map view can also be configured to show a list of references that correspond to the filename of the note or frontmatter keywords.
+The Reference Map view can also be configured to show a list of references that correspond to the filename of the note or frontmatter keywords.
 Check out the settings tab to configure the plugin behaviour.

 Example: For a file named "Attention is all you need.md"  cards will be displayed for references that match "Attention+all+need".